Freakwill/pyrimidine/README.md

 - BaseChromosome: sequence of genes, represents part of a solution
 - BaseIndividual: sequence of chromosomes, represents a solution of a problem
-- BasePopulation: a container of individuals, represents a container of a problem also the state of a stachostic process
+- BasePopulation: a container of individuals, represents a container of a problem also the state of a stochastic process
-- BaseMultipopulation: a container of population for more complicated optimalization
+- BaseMultipopulation: a container of population for more complicated optimization

 ### import
-Just use the command `from pyrimidine import *` import all of the algorithms.
+Just use the command `from pyrimidine import *` to import all of the algorithms.

 ### subclass